xmfan/coqui-ai-TTS/docs/source/models/xtts.md

 This model is licensed under [Coqui Public Model License](https://coqui.ai/cpml).

 ### Contact
 Come and join in our 🐸Community.
-We're active on [Discord](https://discord.gg/fBC58unbKE) and [Twitter](https://twitter.com/coqui_ai).
+We're active on [Discord](https://discord.gg/fBC58unbKE) and [Github](https://github.com/eginhard/coqui-tts/discussions).
-You can also mail us at info@coqui.ai.

 ### Inference

 #### 🐸TTS Command line

 You can check all supported languages with the following command:

 ```console
  tts --model_name tts_models/multilingual/multi-dataset/xtts_v2 \
     --list_language_idx
 ```

 You can check all Coqui available speakers with the following command:

 ```console
  tts --model_name tts_models/multilingual/multi-dataset/xtts_v2 \